In one sentence:

 How is partner profiling different from ICP research?

-ICP research identifies the end customers most likely to buy your product.
-Partner profiling identifies the organizations most likely to influence those customers.
-The two overlap: a partner with strong ICP overlap (their customers match yours) is structurally more valuable than a partner with weak overlap, regardless of brand recognition.
+ICP research identifies the clients most likely to buy your services.
+Partner profiling identifies the organizations most likely to influence those clients.
+The two overlap: a partner with strong ICP overlap (their clients match yours) is structurally more valuable than a partner with weak overlap, regardless of brand recognition.

 Related Guides

-Referral vs Affiliate vs Reseller: Which Partner Model Fits Your SaaS?
+Referral vs Affiliate vs Reseller: Which Partner Model Fits Your MSP?
 (2026)

-A side-by-side comparison of the three most common SaaS partner models — referral, affiliate, and reseller — with the economics, ideal partner profiles, and decision criteria for picking the right one for your stage and product.
+A side-by-side comparison of the three most common partner models for MSPs — referral, affiliate, and reseller — with the economics, ideal partner profiles, and decision criteria for picking the right one for your firm and growth stage.

-SI vs VAR vs MSP: Which Channel Partner Type Fits Your SaaS?
+SI vs VAR vs MSP: Which Channel Partner Type Fits Your MSP?
 (2026)

-A comparison of the three transactional channel partner types — systems integrators, VARs, and managed service providers — with the operational differences, deal economics, and ICP fit criteria for picking the right one.
+A comparison of the three transactional channel partner types — systems integrators, VARs, and managed service providers — with the operational differences, deal economics, and fit criteria for choosing which to partner with as your MSP grows.

-Partner Program Tiers: The Operator's Playbook for SaaS (2026)
+Partner Program Tiers: The Operator's Playbook for MSPs (2026)

 An operator playbook for designing and running partner program tiers — when to add tiers, how many to use, what criteria gate each level, what benefits should differ, and how to handle migration up and down the ladder.